Will Home Prices Fall?

 Critical Events for Housing Market

 FED rate decisions are key for timing of listings and buying.
-Yet, rates aren’t expected to decline 2% for 2 years.
-This means their is no immediate catalyst for buying.
-On the contrary, lingering high mortgage rates and high refinancing is likely to be the key factor in new home listings, thus pushing more houses onto the market.
+Yet, rates aren’t expected to decline to 2% for 2 years.
+Despite a lower FED rate, bank lenders have increased mortgage rates, thus trapping more prospective buyers in their rentals or at their parents homes.
+This means there is no immediate catalyst for buying.
+On the contrary, lingering high mortgage rates and high refinancing costs are likely to be the key factors in stifling new home listings.

 As Census.org’s graphic shows, new starts are trending down despite a small rise in June.